vohai2003/hdp_data_tutorials/tutorials/hdp/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 ## 2. Connect with a BI Tool and Run Queries <a id="connect_with_bi_tool"></a>

 Now we’re ready to connect a BI Tool to LLAP and try things out.
 This demo will use Tableau.
-If you prefer another tool you should adapt these instructions to your choice.
+If you prefer another tool you should adopt these instructions to your choice.

 ### Download and Install the ODBC driver

 As a prerequisite, you should already have installed the latest [Hortonworks ODBC Driver for Apache Hive](https://hortonworks.com/downloads/#addons).

-If you are on Windows: Create a DSN using the ODBC Driver Manager and point it to host `127.0.0.1`, port 10500, use Username/Password authentication with the credentials `hive/hive`.
+If you are on Windows: Create a DSN using the ODBC Driver Manager and point it to host `sandbox-hdp.hortonworks.com`, port 10500, use Username/Password authentication with the credentials `hive/hive`.

 ![odbc_driver_setup](assets/odbc_driver_setup.png)